nash-io/openlimits/README.md

 * Open-source only, now and forever.

-The project is in developement the API might break.
+Warning: the project is still in development and a lot of breaking changes are being made.

 ### Community